Tuesday, April 10, 2007

 Saturday, April 07, 2007

-Teri Toria is the collaborative persona who signs the works of the ITERRATION ZERO process.
-He was born in Aalst (Belgium) on 27 July 1963.
+Teri Toria is the artist who signs the works of the ITERRATION ZERO process.

-Thematically Teri Toria's work comprehends the representation of both generic strategy models and organisation specific schemes, such as, organisational charts, maps of subsiduaries, processes, value chains, production and supply chains, etc...
-In more recent work Teri Toria concentrates on the representation of virtues and (corporate) values.
+Thematically works of ITERRATION ZERO comprehend the representation of both generic strategy models and organisation specific schemes, such as, organisational charts, strategy maps, processes, value chains, production and supply chains, etc...
+In more recent work Teri Toria is painting "company portraits" and concentrates on the representation of virtues and (corporate) values.

 The ITERRATIO process has been in gestation since several years.
 The earliest traces date from 2002.